javedansari-foundry/gitdoctor/README.md

 For issues and questions:
 1. Check the Troubleshooting section above
-2. Review CONFLUENCE_HANDBOOK.txt for detailed workflows
+2. Review the documentation in this repository
-3. Contact the Platform Engineering team
+3. Open an issue on GitHub for support

 ## Changelog